openedx/edx-platform/README.md

 view your running project, type `127.0.0.1:8001` into your web browser, and you should see edX in all its glory!

+If you need to run old XML-only LMS (which doesn't use the database), run this
+instead:

+    $ rake lms

+And `rake` will start up the old project on localhost port 8000.

 Further Documentation
 =====================